ramsey/php-rfcs/resources/imported-rfcs/allow_null.txt

 ===== Proposal =====

-Update **some** internal function parameters to accept //NULL//, to reduce the burden for developers upgrading.
+Update **some** internal function parameters to accept (be tolerant to) //NULL//.

+This needs to be done before the eventual end of the deprecation period, and //TypeError// exceptions are thrown, which would create an unnecessary burden for developers to upgrade.

 While this is in Draft, the [[https://github.com/craigfrancis/php-allow-null-rfc/blob/main/functions-change.md|list of functions are hosted on GitHub]].